David-Durst/embeddedHaskellAetherling/theory/Clock_Signatures.md

 This document explains the **clock signature**, the per-clock-cycle timing, of each operator in Aetherling's space-time IR.
 It adds:
 1. a justification for why the space-time IR types must be supplemented with clock signatures when producing hardware
-1. a justification for why the space-time IR types are sufficiently powerful for type checking
+1. a justification for why the space-time IR types are sufficient for type checking
 1. a justification for why the space-time IR types shouldn't be the same as the clock signatures
 1. an explanation of the clock calculus notation used to define each clock signature
-1. a definition of the clock timing information for each operator.
+1. a definition of the clock signatures for each operator.

 Aetherling's clock calculus is based on the clock calculus type system in [N-Synchronous Kahn Networks](https://dl.acm.org/citation.cfm?id=1111054).
 I will refer to the N-Synchronous Kahn Networks as NKN.